inerttila/Object-Detection-YoloV5-/README.md

 <tr>
 <td>
 Object-Detection-Yolov5 is a Django WebApp integrating YoloV5 for real-time object detection.
 Harness the power of Python, Django, and YoloV5 .

+You can upload either a TIFF photo with metadata or a regular photo to detect objects using YOLO.

 </td>
 </tr>
 </table>